JetBrains/kotlin-web-site/docs/topics/native/native-dynamic-libraries.md

 #endif  /* KONAN_LIBNATIVE_H */
 ```

-After the rituals in the `libnative_api.h`, there is a block with the common type definitions:
+Following this, the `libnative_api.h` includes a block with the common type definitions:

 ```c
 #ifdef __cplusplus